z3dtech/npm-introspect/README.md

 introspect react redux kefir -p 5000
 ```

-//:mag_right: Command line tool to visualize the quality of packages
+Command line tool to examine and visualize package quality

 gif, show the tools and options